 Doctor’s Choice Women’s Diabetic Socks improve circulation and protect your feet from dangerous sores and ulcers.
 The seamless toe design reduces abrasion and discomfort.
 It also helps avoid injuries associated with neuropathy and numbness.

-These fully cushioned socks help reduce friction to mitigate blisters.
+These fully-cushioned and therapeutic diabetic socks help reduce friction to mitigate blisters.
 Their soft stretch construction provides a relaxed fit that is easy to pull on and off.
 The loose fit of the socks reduces constriction around the leg.

 - Non-binding top